WCB Policy Change Proposal: Concurrent Conditions

 - being an employer in ICP (Cost Relief option) with no opportunity to pursue cost relief for aggravated pre-existing conditions, who is now further restricted from obtaining cost relief for concurrent conditions which lead to prolonged recovery periods.

 Additionally, the WCB Board Members should place themselves in the role of a worker who suffers from any of these concurrent conditions and, as such, may be denied job opportunities because employers are trying to reduce their risk of WCB claim costs, increased WCB premiums and potential lost time claims.

 The WCB welcomes and encourages input from workers, employers and other stakeholders to assist with their policy development and consultation process.
 Without understanding the full impact that proposed changes can have on workers, employers and the WCB system, it impossible for the WCB Board of Directors to make informed and responsible decisions regarding policy revisions.
 Comments and submissions regarding the proposed changes to Policy 04-02 and Policy 05-02 will be accepted until March 9, 2017 and it is important the WCB hear directly what effect the changes may have.

-If you would like further information regarding the proposed changes to the WCB policies, how it may impact you or how to submit your comments to the WCB, you can contact us directly at BCL.Calgary@bclconsulting.ca, BCL.Edmonton@bclconsulting.ca, by phone, at 1-844-377-9545 or you can connect with us on Facebook , Twitter , or LinkedIn.
+If you would like further information regarding the proposed changes to the WCB policies, how it may impact you or how to submit your comments to the WCB, you can reach us via email at [email protected], [email protected], contact us directly, during business hours, using our chat feature or by phone, at 1-844-377-9545 and you can always connect with us on Facebook , Twitter , or LinkedIn.